 - Connect your input source to your computer and verify that you are getting sound into your computer using your computer's sound input control panel or the custom mixer application that came with your particular audio interface.

-- Tell Audacity which source you have selected to record from, use the Device Toolbar or Devices Preferences.
+- Tell Audacity which source you have selected to record from, use the Audio Setup Toolbar or Audio Settings Preferences.

 To listen to what you are recording you have two options.